-The exchange of reserves allows TSOs to organise and to ensure the availability of reserve capacity resulting from the dimensioning by relying on BSPs that are connected to an area operated by a different contracted TSO within a synchronous area or between two synchronous areas.
+The exchange of reserves allows TSOs to rely on BSPs that are connected to an area operated by a different TSO.

-Two or more TSOs exchanging or mutually willing to exchange balancing capacity shall develop a proposal for the establishment of common and harmonised rules and processes for the exchange and procurement of balancing capacity while respecting the requirements set by EBGL for procurement for balancing capacity.
+Two or more TSOs may develop a proposal for the establishment of common and harmonised rules and processes for the exchange and procurement of balancing capacity while respecting the requirements set by EBGL for procurement for balancing capacity.